NFL families seek to end ‘race-norming’ in $1B settlement

 “Race-norming may have had a benign origin, but it quickly morphed into a tool that can be used to help the folks in power save money,” he said.

-Yet Kaplan is not alone in thinking there may be even more at play here: the future of the NFL.
+Yet Caplan is not alone in thinking there may be even more at play here: the future of the NFL.

 “These may be fights to escape the conclusion that football’s too dangerous.
-That’s always looming in the background,” Kaplan said.
+That’s always looming in the background,” Caplan said.
 “That opens the door to a lot of moms saying ‘I’m not sure that’s the right sport for my kid.’”

 In March, the same month Brody dismissed the civil rights lawsuit, the league announced an 11-year deal with TV partners worth $113 billion.

-Follow Maryclaire Dale on Twitter at https://twitter.com/Maryclairedale.
+Follow Maryclaire Dale on Twitter at https://twitter.com/Maryclairedale and Michelle R. Smith at https://twitter.com/MRSmithAP.

 Contact AP’s global investigative team at Investigative@ap.org or https://www.ap.org/tips/

-Note: An earlier version of this report incorrectly spelled Dr. Art Caplan’s name.